yungshenglu/OnlineJudgeUVa/UVA-1225/README.md

 ---
 ## Input

 The input file consists of several data sets.
 The first line of the input file contains the number of data sets which is a positive integer and is not bigger than 20.
 The following lines describe the data sets.
-For each test case, there is one single line containing the number $$N$$.
+For each test case, there is one single line containing the number $N$.

 ---
 ## Output